Skip to main content

 • Assign precedence

-• Define template type — Create, Update, or Preview Pane
+• Define template type — Create, Update, Preview Pane, or Portal

 Governance rules